 2. You Spend More Energy and Challenge More Muscles

 Studies find that people flex their ankles more when they run outside.
-They also, run downhill, a movement that isn’t easily done on a treadmill and that stresses muscles differently than running on flat or uphill terrain.
+They also run downhill, a movement that isn’t easily done on a treadmill.
+This challenges your muscles differently than just running on flat or uphill terrain.
 Outdoor exercise tends, too, to be more forceful than the indoor version.
 In studies comparing the effort of running on a treadmill and the effort of running outside, treadmill runners spend less energy to cover the same distance as those striding outside, mostly because indoor exercisers face no wind resistance or changes in terrain.

 3. You'll Save Money

 Gym memberships aren't cheap.
-They can drain your bank account - which can feel like a real waste if you're more of a no-show than gym rat.
-Smaller investment in a home gym can also be a waste of money for some.
-Using your urban environment or hitting the forest, will definitely cut your fitness bills!
+They can drain your bank account, and become a real waste if you're more of a no-show than a gym rat.
+Smaller investments in home gym equipment can also be a waste of money if you end up not using it.
+Exploring your urban environment or hitting the forest, will definitely cut your fitness bills!